Rhamondre Stevenson Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- This season Stevenson has piled up 572 rushing yards (35.8 per game) on 129 attempts with five touchdowns.
+- So far this year Stevenson has run for 572 yards on 129 carries (35.8 ypg), with five rushing touchdowns.

-- The Patriots have thrown the football in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
+- The Patriots have thrown the football in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Stevenson's matchup with the Dolphins.